VileSnack/sre/README.md

 ## ifc

-The project `ifc` in this repository contains the source for the image fragment coallator, written in C.
+The project `ifc` in this repository contains the source for the image fragment collator, written in C.

-It receives its input from `stdin` and writes the image fragments to a set of files following the pattern `row%d.txt`, where `%d` is the vertical coordinate of the fragment's pixel.
+Its operation is very simple: It receives a stream of image fragments via `stdin` and writes each fragment to a file selected based on the vertical coordinate of the fragment's pixel.
 Existing files are **not** overwritten, but instead are extended with new data.

 The output files by default are written to the working directory of the `ifc` process.
 This can be changed by supplying the name of another directory as the first command-line argument when executing the utility.
 The directory will be created if it does not already exist.

+## ifg

+The image file generator will be the final stage of rendering.
+It will take a set of files containing image fragment data and from them generate a final image file.

+The current concept supports the following command-line options:

+* Output file type.
+I will probably support PNG files (and possibly make them the default type).

+* Output file name.

+* Additional input directories (to support combining fragment data from multiple renderers).